Educational workshops for middle and high school students

 PROPAGANDA AND HATE SPEECH IN HISTORY

-This cycle consists of several activities: a thematic visit to the Memorial focusing on antisemitic discourse and propaganda, and three workshops: History on display, From the Berlin Olympics to the present day: sport, mirror of our societies? , The factory of the plot: yesterday and today.
+This cycle consists of several activities: a thematic visit to the Memorial focused on anti-Semitic discourse and propaganda, and three workshops: History is displayed, From the Berlin Olympics to the present day: sport, mirror of our societies? , The factory of conspiracy: yesterday and today.

 Cycles to be carried out over several half-days